 This two-part blog will take you through our top tips on how to navigate the online application system:

-Start off by carefully reading through the selection criteria
+Reading through the selection criteria

 First things first, it is essential for all candidates to carefully take in the selection criteria as listed out by the company within the vacancy.
 All jobs will have a job description included, though the level of detail within these is likely to vary.
 This will include the skill set, education, and work experience that is required for the job.
 Most companies will split their requirements into ‘desirable’ and ‘essential’.